Ysosrsss1/i2sse-Project/docs/report1.md

 Object is animated.
 The use can interact with the object.
 When the user clicks the hair must start waving or flowing and when the user clicks again it should stop.

- Given the Processing Program , when the user presses the play button , then the hair starts flowing.
- Given a running program , when the user clicks on the hair , then the hair stops flowing .

 ## User Acceptance Tests
 User Story 1- As a user, I want to see an animation of a Captain bouncing on the moon, so that i can interact with the captain bouncing.